 Be kind to yourself

 When you find yourself feeling depressed or anxious on the trip of a lifetime, you might be a little frustrated – after all, you should be having the time of your life, right?
-Unfortunately, mental illness does not care about what you ‘should’ be feeling, and these things seem to happen when they are least welcome.
+You can go to Kurated and read all about staying healthy as mental illness does not care about what you ‘should’ be feeling, and these things seem to happen when they are least welcome.
 Don’t beat yourself up about it, that will only make yourself feel worse.
 Just accept and acknowledge your feelings and look at how you can change the way you feel.

 Hopefully, these tips will help you feel more confident and prepared to manage your own mental health while travelling.
 Remember that mental health is as important as physical health and even if you don’t have a specific mental illness, you still need to be aware of your mental health.